 After successful completion of this course students are expected to be able to:

-- distinguish different roles of communication research for intervention;
+- distinguish different roles of communication research;

-- select appropriate methods for research in communication research for intervention.
+- select appropriate methods for communication research;

 - literature study;